-This year’s volunteer plant, popping up in more than a half dozen locations throughout the yard and three planters, is Datura, or as it’s called around here, Jimson Weed.
+Last year’s volunteer plant, popping up in more than a half dozen locations throughout the yard and three planters, is Datura, or as it’s called around here, Jimson Weed.
 In the midwestern United States it’s thought of as a weed.
 But it puts off the prettiest white trumpet shaped flowers which bloom in the evenings, and has a scent that wafts through the garden and spills out into the neighborhood.

 Ergo, it’s part of the moon garden, for when would a witch enjoy a garden more than in the evening, in the dark?